 If gallstones form, you might experience a number of symptoms like nausea, indigestion and pain after eating.

-At GI Surgical Specialists, we use laparoscopic techniques to remove the gallbladder.
-Some advantages of minimally invasive gallbladder surgery include:
+At GI Surgical Specialists, we use minimally invasive techniques to remove the gallbladder.
+Some advantages include:

 - Reduced hospital stay